 You could volunteer at a local charity shop, foodbank, or community litter-picking group.
 Furthermore, your volunteer work could be relevant to an industry you want to work for in the future.

-For example, if you’d like to work in counselling and you’re due to study psychology, the volunteering for a helpline, such as the Samaritans, would both support your skills and CV, whilst making a real difference to those who need your help.
+For example, if you’d like to work in counselling and you’re due to study psychology, volunteering for a helpline, such as the Samaritans, would both support your skills and CV, whilst making a real difference to those who need your help.

 4. Get Fit and Healthy